kthpanor/cb2070/_sources/docs/problems.md

     \end{pmatrix}
 \end{equation*}
 %
 In concern with the angular momenta of this state, we can henceforth disregard the radial parts of the orbitals and only consider the spherical harmonics, $Y_{lm}$, and the spin components.
-The operator of \textit{total} angular momentum in $N$-particle space is
+The operator of *total* angular momentum in $N$-particle space is
 %
 \begin{equation*}
     \hat{\mathbf{J}} = \hat{\mathbf{L}} + \hat{\mathbf{S}}